alihassan18/libonomy-documentation/docs/Introduction/blockchain-architecture.md

 Find a more detailed view of the ABCI methods from the Tendermint docs .

 Any application built on Tendermint needs to implement the ABCI interface in order to communicate with the underlying local Tendermint engine.
 Fortunately, you do not have to implement the ABCI interface.
-The Cosmos SDK provides a boilerplate implementation of it in the form of baseapp.
+The Libonomy SDK provides a boilerplate implementation of it in the form of baseapp.